BojanDolic/SSTC1/README.md

 <img src="pictures/logic_board_v1/logicboard_step5.jpg" width=600 height=700>

+## Driver board

 The second board I designed was the driver/switching board.
 It consists of the gate circuitry and two FETs in a half-bridge configuration.
-I decided on the half-bridge because it is cheaper because it uses only two transistors but it has lower performance.
+I decided on the half-bridge because it is cheaper (it uses only two transistors) but it has lower performance.

 ### Images of the driver board